 Demand generation can include a variety of communication channels from blog posts and social media messaging to targeted promotions and list creation.
 When all is said and done, demand gen is typically involved in every aspect of a business’s sales funnel.
 Every marketing strategy should include some sort of demand generation process for attracting people to the brand and pushing them through the sales funnel.

-Check out our industry-leading executive search resources to see why Cowen Partners is a leading sales and marketing executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Check out our industry-leading sales and marketing resources, created by 5-star demand generation recruiters and executive search consultants, to see why Cowen Partners is a top sales and marketing executive search firm in Anchorage, Boston, New York City, Chicago, Seattle, Atlanta, St. Louis, Milwaukee, Dallas, Los Angeles, and beyond:

 Cowen Partners Executive Search provides sales and marketing executive recruitment services to all major and minor industries including: